initials/XNAMode/README.md

 - [ ] Remove EventsLayer from ogmo project.
 - [ ] Add combos to the HUD.
 - [ ] Check cheats.
+- [ ] Revvolvver - switch to 16x16 tiles.
+- [ ] Clear cheat string after using.